 3. Pearson Test of English (PTE):

-• We will accept a 51 PTE Academic score with the following subscores: Reading 44, listening 44, Speaking 49, Writing 47
+• Applicants must achieve a minimum PTE Academic score of 58 with the following sub-scores: Reading 44, listening 44, Speaking 49, Writing 47

 As of this policy’s effective date, these countries include: Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Canada, Dominica, Grenada, Guyana, Ireland, Jamaica, New Zealand, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Trinidad and Tobago, and the United Kingdom.